bmacnaughton/gulp-markers/README.md

 });
 ```

-Then insert use the markers in a gulp task.
+Then use the markers in a gulp task.
 Note the find and replace steps.
 ```javascript
 gulp.task('html-file-task', function() {
     return gulp.src('my-html-file-path')